-Christmas Town (Tampa)
+Christmas Town at Busch Gardens (Tampa)

-If you haven’t lived in Florida long or are a visitor to the area during December, experiencing a boat parade is a must.
+If you haven’t lived in Florida long or are visitors to the area during December, experiencing a boat parade is a must.
 Boats adorned with lights and decorations travel the waterways as spectators line the bridges and walkways next to the water.
-Cities on waterways, including Clearwater, Tampa, Maderia Beach and Apollo Beach, host boat parades in December.
+Cities located on waterways host boat parades in December.

 Henry B. Plant Museum (Tampa)

-During December though the museum turns into a Christmas extravaganza.
+At the end of each year, the museum turns into a Christmas extravaganza.
 Called the Victorian Christmas Stroll, you’ll see vintage clothing, antique toys and ornaments galore.
 They even serve cookies and cider on the veranda to enjoy after visiting.

-Bok Tower Gardens (Winter Gardens)
+Holidays at Bok Tower Gardens (Winter Gardens)

-Bok Towers is open from 8am to 6pm every day of the year.
+Bok Towers is open from 8 am to 6 pm every day of the year.
 Admission to Bok Towers Gardens is $15 for adults and $5 for children ages 5 to 12.
 Active duty military members receive free general admission.

 Winter Village (Tampa)

-Winter Village is open through January 5, 2020.
+Winter Village is open from November 20, 2020 through January 3, 2021.
 Hours vary based on date.

 Do you have a favorite holiday event in the Tampa area?
 Share in the comments below!